aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 #### 1.3 How to make it reusable?

-Now that we can generate any side of regular polygons (the number of sides should be more than 3), it's time to solve the problem mentioned above?
+Now we can generate any side of regular polygons (the number of sides should be more than 3), it's time to solve the problem mentioned above?
 To make it reusable.

 <p align="center">
   <svg xmlns:svg="http://www.w3.org/2000/svg" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" x="0px" y="0px" width="400px" height="300px" viewBox="0 0 400 300" enable-background="new 0 0 400 300" xml:space="preserve">